Hobby Blogger to Making an Income – How to earn money; my insights and journey to making an income from my food blog.

 2. Sponsored Posts

-For sponsored posts you represent that brand.
+For sponsored posts, you represent that brand.
 Here’s an example of a sponsored post I’ve done for Kitchen Aid.
 This particular one I worked with a 3rd party.
-But I represent KitchenAid for this recipe, showcase their product, share links to their site and it return I get paid a set amount.
+But I represent KitchenAid for this recipe, showcase their product, share links to their site and in return, I get paid a set amount.

 3. Affiliate Links